 One thing remains true: a movie needs more than a great cast to be a great movie, but a great cast can elevate a mediocre movie into a great one.
 And with a terrific ensemble cast, cinematic dynamite is all but guaranteed.

-Here are our picks for the best ensemble cast movies in cinema history, that each made full use of their actors and actresses.
+Here are my picks for the best ensemble cast movies in cinema history, with each one making full use of its actors and actresses.

 10. Don't Look Up (2021)

-While the final result may have polarized audiences, there can be no disagreement on the cast of Don't Look Up (2021).
+While the final result may have polarized audiences, there can be no disagreement on the cast of Don't Look Up.

 Led by Leonardo DiCaprio at center stage, who had spectacular support from Jennifer Lawrence and Rob Morgan, everyone in this film skillfully delivered comedic moments and dramatic monologues.